January 22, 2013

 Shoooooo!
 Cold weather has finally hit down here in the South.
 And I. Don't.
 Like it.

 Okay, now I know I really don't have anything even remotely close to being okay to complain about.
-'Cause, truly, temperatures in the 20s and 30s are not actually cold.
+Because, truly, temperatures in the 20s and 30s are not actually cold.
 I grew up in Vermont.
 I do understand what true cold is.

 But now ...